 Getting Around Antigua

-The best way to get around Antigua is by car, preferably the friendly taxis.
-Having a car can save you money, especially on longer visits, but the island can be difficult to get around with its bumpy dirt roads and hilly areas that flood easily.
-A handful of rental agencies have locations in the arrival hall of Antigua's V.C.
+The best way to get around Antigua is by car or taxi.
+Having a car can save you money, especially on longer visits, but the island can be difficult to navigate due to bumpy dirt roads and hilly areas that flood easily.
+A handful of rental agencies, including Alamo, Avis and Hertz, have locations in the arrival hall of Antigua's V.C.
 Bird International Airport (ANU), located on the northern part of the island just outside of the town of Osbourn.
-Charter planes provided by LIAT, Caribbean cruise lines and ferry services are available to several of the neighboring islands as well.
+Travel to neighboring islands by air on LIAT charter planes or by sea aboard a cruise or a ferry, such as the Barbuda Express.